ehershey/mp3me/README.md

 mp3me
 =====

-Convert arbitrary media formats into an mp3 podcast
+Convert arbitrary media formats into an mp3 podcast for easy consumption

 Build Status
 ------------